shahidhustles/pixverse/README.md

 **🌐 Live Demo: [https://pixverse.vercel.app/](https://pixverse.vercel.app/)**

-A retro-style gaming website built for the **Pixverse Webathon** challenge, featuring interactive components and engaging gaming elements.
+A retro-style gaming website built for the **Pixxelhack Webathon** challenge, featuring interactive components and engaging gaming elements.
 This project showcases modern web development techniques while maintaining a nostalgic retro aesthetic that appeals to gaming enthusiasts.

 ## 🌐 About the Website